-If you’ve got a good eye for matching colors, you can actually use crayons or markers or purchase wax sticks from the hardware store to fill-in scratches on your scuffed hardwood floors.
-Try to match the stain color on your floors, but don’t worry if it’s a little off.
+If you’ve got a good eye for matching colors, you can actually use hardwood floor crayon or a marker or purchase wax sticks from the hardware store to fill-in scratches on your scuffed hardwood floors.
+Try to match the wood stain color on your floors, but don’t worry if isn’t an exact match for your wood surfaces.
 If the color is close, once the scratch is filled, it’ll look like a variation in the wood grain.

 You can make a polish solution for your floors from household ingredients.
-Mix olive oil and vinegar in equal parts, pour it directly into scratches, and then wipe it off after 24 hours.
+Mix olive oil and vinegar in equal parts, pour it directly into scratches on wooden floor, and then wipe it off after 24 hours.
 It may take several applications, but this homemade polish will fill and hide scratches in hardwood floor.
 This is often a simple method for hardwood floor scuff repair – where the scratches don’t run too deep and you just need a little shine to conceal them.

-It’s not a long-term solution, but sometimes the most painless way to fix scratches in your floors is to cover them with a rug or furniture arrangement.
+It’s not a long-term solution, but sometimes the most painless way to fix scratches in your wood floor is to cover them with a rug or furniture arrangement.

-For deeper scratches, you’ll need to spot sand with fine steel wool or sandpaper, use wood filler, and stain and seal the repaired area.
+For deeper scratches in hardwood flooring, you’ll need to spot sand with fine steel wool or sandpaper, use wood filler, and stain and seal the repaired area.